-For viewers who aren’t overly-concerned about having a vague timeframe for when a new Doctor might be en route or when a companion might leave the series, below our top three Doctor Who indoctrination episodes.
-Each one will, for the most part, provide a solid standalone story experience and should help prospective Doctor Who viewers get a sense of the show - without the need for a lengthy canon rundown (or major overarching spoilers).
+For viewers who aren’t overly-concerned about having a vague timeframe for when a new Doctor might be en route or when a companion might leave the series, below are three Doctor Who indoctrination episodes.
+This isn’t to say that these three episodes are the absolute best but each one will, for the most part, provide a solid standalone story experience and should help prospective Doctor Who viewers get a sense of the show - without the need for a lengthy canon rundown or, more importantly, overarching series spoilers.

 That said, if at any point you’re feeling like Doctor Who might be a fit – forget about our subsequent recommended episodes and jump to the 2005 premiere.

 - Blink (Season 3, Episode 11) – A “Doctor-lite” episode.
 An entirely standalone story centered around Sally Sparrow (played by a pre-fame Carey Mulligan) and her run-in with one of The Doctor’s most feared enemies.

 - Midnight (Season 4, Episode 10) – A “Companion-lite” episode.
 Stuck in the middle of nowhere, The Doctor must battle a terrifying enemy who turns the Doctor’s greatest weapon against him.